 The Samish Indian Nation (Tribe or Samish) is a descendent entity of the Samish Tribe, a signatory to the Point Elliott Treaty of 1885.
 Following the treaty signing the Samish were to be removed to the Bellingham Bay Agency.
 Fearing religious oppression, the Samish refused to leave Samish Island and other area villages.
-The Samish maintained their villages throughout the northwest Washington islands and marine shores despite repeated conflicts with homesteaders and failures to be granted the reservation they were promised.
+The Samish maintained their villages throughout the northwest Washington islands and marine shores despite repeated conflicts and failures to be granted the reservation they were promised.
 In 1969 the Bureau of Indian Affairs made an omission of the Samish from the list of federally recognized tribes.
 A 27-year series of legal battles ensued in order to regain federal status, during which time the tribal members continued to scatter in search of income and opportunities.
 This created a tribal population that is more urban than many reservation communities in the United States.

 One of the main arguments raised by the Bureau of Indian Affairs to deny the appeals by Samish leaders was the widespread geographical profile of the Samish people, implying that no real tribal community existed.
 Fortunately the Federal District Court judge found in favor of the Tribe possessed wrote in his opinion that in this day of electronic communication, with telephones, faxes and email linking the globe, certainly a tribal community could and indeed does exist regardless of perceived geographical barriers.